 Framing the courtyard and the 1913 building, two academic wings house three academic self-contained learning communities for grades K-2, 3-5, and 6-8.
 With outdoor classrooms, a rain garden, school gardens, and natural play elements, the school’s site is an integral component of the learning environment.

-We are excited that the Coolidge Corner School is projected to be the most energy efficient school in the Commonwealth.
+We are excited that the Coolidge Corner School is projected to be one of the most energy efficient schools in the Commonwealth.
 Just as importantly, the new school is designed to contribute to the health, wellness, and environmental literacy of its students.
 Indoor and outdoor spaces work together to create a comfortable, yet stimulating, world where students engage in creative hands-on explorations, individually and collaboratively, both within and outside the classroom.